cbennett07/demo-swf-app-chris/README.md

 Navigate to:

 ```
-localhost:8080/api/soldier/list (you should see a list of rows)
+http://localhost:8080/api/soldier/list (you should see a list of rows)

-[{"id":1,"name":"your-name","rank":"your-rank"}]
+  # you should see: [{"id":1,"name":"your-name","rank":"your-rank"}]

-localhost:8080/api/soldier/home (you should see a simple message)
+http://localhost:8080/api/soldier/home (you should see a simple message)

-Demo CRUD App Deployment Class for Cohort 7
+  # you should see: Demo CRUD App Deployment Class for Cohort 7
 ```

+Your app is now connected to your database!

 ### Frontend

-To set up the frontend, were  going to replace some of the boilerplate code, with our own.
+To set up the frontend, were going to replace some of the boilerplate code we generated earlier, with our own.
 Replace the content of the following files:

 `frontend/src/App.js`